duyhominhnguyen/LVM-Med/README.md

 python3 medsam.py -c dataloader/yaml_data/buid_sam.yml -test
 ```

-You could also check our example notebook [`Prompt_Demo.ipynb`](/notebook/Prompt_Demo.ipynb) for results visualization using prompt-based MedSAM and prompt-based SAM with LVM-Med's encoder.
-Pretrained weight for each SAM decoder model in demo is [here](https://drive.google.com/drive/u/0/folders/1tjrkyEozE-98HAGEtyHboCT2YHBSW15U) and LVM-Med backbone for notebook is the [`lvmmed_large_scale.pth`](https://drive.google.com/file/d/17WnE34S0ylYiA3tMXobH8uUrK_mCVPT4/view).
-Please download trained models of LVM-Med and MedSAM and put them into [`working_dir/checkpoints`](./working_dir/checkpoints/) folder for running aforementioned notebook file.

 **b.
 Prompt-based segmentation as [MedSAM](https://github.com/bowang-lab/MedSAM) but using LVM-Med's Encoder.**

 The training script is similar as MedSAM case but specify the weight model by ```-lvm_encoder```.